 Missing Lender Deadlines

-Throughout the loan process, your lender is likely to request that you provide additional documentation or clarification of the information you have already provided.
+Throughout the loan process, your lender is likely to request that you provide additional documentation or clarification of information you have already provided.
 The lender will often provide a deadline by which this additional information must be received for the application to proceed.
-Missing a deadline could cause your application to be terminated, making it crucial that you stay on top of these deadlines.
+Missing a deadline could cause your application to be terminated, so it’s crucial that you stay on top of these deadlines.

-Knowing the requirements for a business loan allows for you to be prepared to provide the necessary information to a lender when you apply for financing.
-While lenders each have their own specific qualification requirements and metrics, much of the information that you will be required to provide will be standard regardless of which lender you choose to work with.
+Knowing the requirements for a business loan allows for you to be prepared to provide all necessary information to a lender when you apply for financing.
+While lenders each have their own specific qualification requirements and metrics, much of the information that you’ll be required to provide will be standard regardless of which lender you choose to work with.